Misunderstood Metrics: Google Analytics 4 Sessions

 Single Session From Multiple Sources

-With Universal Analytics, if you return to a site within the 30-minute session window from a different (non-direct) source, it starts a whole new session.
+With Universal Analytics, if you return to a site within the 30-minute session window from a different (non-direct) source, and it would start a whole new session.
 With Google Analytics 4, it continues the existing session.
-This can cause GA4 to report fewer sessions than you would see when comparing to UA.
-How often this happens depends on your users behaviours.

 For example, my users typically download an application installer then return to the site from the installer.
-In UA, that would be2 sessions, but in GA4 it appears as one.
+In UA, that would be 2 sessions, but in GA4 it appears as one.
+The problem is that there are now 2 different sources for a single session.
+Whether this results in duplicate reporting of a single session depends on your report, so don’t be surprised if the session count changes slightly when you make a small, unrelated change to a report.

 Speaking of assumptions, you might assume that a field named ‘ga_session_id’ would be a unique identifier of a session, but you’d be wrong.
 The same session ID can be assigned to 2 different user’s sessions.